Health and Safety

 Help Active Kids Avoid Heat Stress

-Kids are susceptible to heat stress and other heat-related illnesses, such as dehydration, during exercise in hot weather.
-Learn how to prevent heat stress in your physically active child or teen during hot and humid weather.
-Share these guidelines with youth sports coaches.
+Kids can suffer from heat stress and other heat-related illnesses, such as dehydration, during exercise in hot weather.
+Learn how to prevent these conditions and make sure coaches follow these guidelines too.

 Back to School Health and Fitness